When is daylight saving time? Do you need to turn clock back in Washington, given the new law? Your questions answered

 Yes, you do have to “fall back” and change your clocks Nov.
-3, even though the Washington state Legislature passed a law earlier this year to stay on daylight time permanently.
+3, even though the Washington state Legislature passed a law earlier this year to stay on daylight saving time permanently.

 The law, which passed with strong bipartisan support, was signed by Gov. Jay Inslee in May.
 But under federal law, states aren’t allowed to stay on permanent daylight time without congressional approval.
 That means Washington’s law won’t take effect unless Congress acts — and, in case you haven’t noticed, Congress is a little busy.

+Washington’s U.S. senators, Patty Murray and Maria Cantwell, both said in emails they would support the effort.
+Murray called it “a smart move for public health, safety, and our economy,” saying she has heard complaints about the time change from constituents for years.

-Recent emails on this subject from The Seattle Times to Washington’s U.S. senators, Patty Murray and Maria Cantwell, went unanswered.
-Murray, however, has previously told state legislators she would support their effort, and she has signed on to a national proposal introduced by Sen. Marco Rubio, R-Florida, to amend the Uniform Time Code of 1966 and allow states to adopt permanent daylight time if they choose.
+Murray has signed on to a national proposal introduced by Sen. Marco Rubio, R-Florida, to amend the Uniform Time Act of 1966 and allow states to adopt permanent daylight saving time if they choose.

 Rubio calls it “locking the clock.”
 Washington state lawmakers went with “ditch the switch.”

-Note: Correction: An earlier version of this story misidentified the Uniform Time Act of 1966.